SafariSop/0bin/README.rst

-0bin: a client side encrypted pastebin
+Safari SOP Paste: a client side encrypted pastebin
 ===========================================

-0bin is a pastebin that encrypts the user content in the browser and can run without a database.
+Safari SOP Paste is a pastebin that encrypts the user content in the browser and can run without a database.
 Forked from https://github.com/Tygs/0bin

 It's an Python implementation of the `zerobin project`_, created by sebsauvage, under the `MIT licence`_.